juliankuyumcu/allegoriesofmylove/README.md

 ### Technology & Functionality

 * Built with NextJS (with Tailwind), Strapi CMS, & hosted on AWS Lightsail.
-* SPA via dynamic, shallow writing, with URL updates and direct access to subpages from a URL visit.
+* SPA via dynamic, shallow routing, with browser back-navigation, URL updates and direct access to subpages from a URL visit.
 * Animations with Framer Motion.

 <br>